dipy/dipy/doc/installation.rst

 The primary development repository is `dipy github`_

-We are describing here the installation for Ubuntu 9.10 or 10.04 assuming that the installation for other Linux, Macosx and Windows distributions is straightforward.
+We are describing here the installation for Ubuntu 9.10 or 10.04 or 10.10 assuming that the installation for other Linux, Macosx and Windows distributions is straightforward.
 We know that it is not ;-) Don't panic a release is coming soon.